Whitman Middle School

 Physical Education

 Important PE Program Note: 7th & 8th Grade Students are automatically assigned PE for 1 semester a year.
-Grade 7 & 8 students do have the option of replacing traditional PE with Partner PE as their PE elective.

 Physical Education This program provides each student with the opportunity to participate in a comprehensive program consisting of skill development, lead up games, team sports, and physical fitness activities.
 The students receive instruction in skills, rules and strategies associated with the different sports and games as well as learning experiences involving physical conditioning activities, and the components of fitness.
 The program promotes the spirit of cooperation, leadership, fair play, and friendly competition.
 Students will automatically be assigned to Physical Education.
 This is a one semester course.